 The belief that antibiotics can resolve tooth pain is widespread, but the reality is more nuanced than many people realise.
 Antibiotics play an important role in dentistry, yet they are not a standalone cure for most causes of toothache.
 Understanding the difference between managing infection and treating the underlying dental problem is essential for making informed decisions about your oral health.

 This article explains how antibiotics work in relation to dental pain, why they may not address the root cause of a toothache, when they may be clinically appropriate, and what treatment approaches a dentist might recommend.
+If you are currently experiencing dental discomfort, seeking professional dental advice is always a sensible step to help identify the cause and explore suitable options.

 Experiencing these symptoms?